 The Beefeater logo shows elegance and strength.
-The inscription elements indicate different concentrations of alcohol and perfectly balanced taste qualities that attract more and more connoisseurs to the drink from past centuries to the present.
+The inscription elements indicate varying alcohol concentrations and perfectly balanced taste qualities that have attracted more and more connoisseurs from past centuries to the present.

 Meaning and History